tannerdolby/tannerdolby.com/src/writing/11ty-custom-collection.md

 ---
 ```

 This is where creating a [custom collection](https://www.11ty.dev/docs/collections/) comes in handy.
-Instead of including the `posts` tag in the `tags` list for every blog post (which could become cumbersome), just create a custom collection inside the `.eleventy.js` file and omit `posts` from the tags list within front matter data.
+Instead of including the `posts` tag in the `tags` list for every blog post (which could become cumbersome), just create a custom collection with the markdown files from `/posts/` inside the `.eleventy.js` file.
+This way you can omit `posts` from the tags list within front matter data.

+<h2 class="post-heading">Create Custom Collections</h2>

 All blog posts in this article are saved as `.md` files in the `/posts/` directory.
 To create a custom collection, navigate to `.eleventy.js`.
 You will utilize the first argument of the config function `eleventyConfig` to call the API and use `addCollection` to create a new custom collection.
 You can add the markdown files within `/posts/` to the new collection using `getFilteredByGlob(glob)`, which will match an arbitrary glob or array of globs against the input file's full path (`inputPath`).